iyevenko/Knowledge-Repo/Control Theory/Model Predictive Control/Theory/Model Predictive Control: Dynamic Models.md

 ---
-description: This note discusses the dynamic models used in Model Predictive Control (MPC) and the state estimation problem, as well as provides an overview of MPC and its implementation for target tracking problems using the Casadi framework and MATLAB simulation environment.
+description: This note discusses the dynamic models used in Model Predictive Control (MPC) and the state estimation problem, as well as the optimization problem setup and predictive model for MPC.
+It also provides an overview of MPC and its implementation for target tracking problems using the Casadi framework and MATLAB simulation environment.
+Finally, it covers the QP solution for the MPC optimization problem.
 ---
 # Model Predictive Control: Dynamic Models and State Estimation